NicoGitHub98/slingr-challenge-ts-front/README.md

 This app is a small shopping list app (similar to a TODO List) that lets you create, edit and delete groceries to buy.

-The app is built using React + TypeScript + Vite and uses the browser localStorage for persistence.
+The app is built using React + TypeScript + Vite and connects to a NODE + Express + postgres backend.

-You can see a live demo [here]([https://nicogithub98.github.io/ShoppingList]) hosted on my github pages.

 To run the app you must first install dependencies:
 ```